nicholaslocascio/viki/README.md

 ### SVM
 We use our pre-trained audio-processing neural network to process snippets from the 1 minute of audio from each employee to get a set of continuous vector-representations of each audio sample.
 We then train an SVM to classify these vectors to their correct employee.
 When a meeting is ongoing, we similarily pass the audio snippets from the meeting to our trained neural net to get a relevant vector space representation, and then pass this vector to our trained SVM for final classification.

-## About
-viki is a web app and deep learning system that listens to company meetings and monitors employees speaking and interruptions. viki aggregates these speaker and interruption statistics and allows a company to see how their employees are communicating with each other and in order to pinpoint problems in communication habits such as: employees dominating meetings, 'manterruptions', etc.

 ## Note
 This project was made for HACKMIT 2015.